 Spray Painting Furniture

 Is spray painting furniture possible??
 Can it turn out good and be durable?
 Yep!
 You can!
 Today I’m sharing how to spray paint furniture, and what you can expect.
-This painting technique for furniture is a game changer and makes it so easy to update old or outdated pieces.
+Using spray paint for furniture is a game changer and makes it so easy to update old or outdated pieces.

 You’ll be surprised at how quickly and beautifully you can transform furniture with just a few cans of spray paint.
 So let’s see how spray painting your furniture goes!